dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 #### `type: 'auto'`

-Position type of the caption, can be 'auto', 'below', or 'aside'.
+Position type of the caption can be 'auto', 'below', or 'aside'.

-- 'below' - caption will always be place below the image
+- 'below' - caption will always be placed below the image
-- 'aside' - caption will always be placed to the right side of the image
+- 'aside' - caption will always be placed on the right side of the image
 - 'auto'  - the plugin will try to automatically determine the best position (depending on available space)

 #### `mobileLayoutBreakpoint: 600`